gfmg/GAM_Cod-2021/README.md

 ## Complementary animated figures

-### pairwise plots of gear spatio-temporal overlaps
+### Pairwise plots of gear spatio-temporal overlaps

 Calculated spatio-temporal volumes around the data for four pairs of gears, including the IBTS survey (“GOV”).
 Hypervolumes are materialized by random points within each hypervolume (raw data not shown).